davemeckin/Internet_of_Everything/Putting_it_all_together/Put_Together.md

 - Connect your Arduino to the ethernet shield.
 - Connect a sensor to your Arduino.
 This could be any of the sensors we previously used: light detection/proximity detection/slide potentiometer).
-- Write/load the necesary firmware onto your Arduino.
+- Write/load the necesary firmware onto your Arduino, you saved it from the 3rd Physical Computing workshop, right?
-- Test your data flow works by checking your previous workshop page that was built in the final session of the Physical Computing workshops.
+- Test your data flow works by checking your previous workshop page that was built in the third session of the Physical Computing workshops.

 ### Task 3 - Record Some Data